The best cots, cribs and cot beds for safe sleeping

 The Graco Sweet2Sleep is a recent Gold Winner for Best Cot, Crib or Moses Basket at the Mother&Baby Awards 2024.

-As well as being convenient and easy to use, the drop-down side rail allows for safer co-sleeping and makes night time feeds easy.
+The drop-down side rail is convenient and easy to use, safe for co-sleeping, and makes nighttime feeds easy.
 Even when the side rail is up, the mesh panel provides clear visibility so you can watch your baby sleeping peacefully while enjoying a restful night yourself.
-Parents felt this offered a greater bonding opportunity, keeping your baby close-by, within easy reach and allowing you to see them at all times.
+Parents felt this offered a greater bonding opportunity, keeping your baby close by, within easy reach, and allowing you to see them at all times.

 You don't need to worry about it fitting your bed, as there are 11 height adjustments to choose from, and it also works well as a travel cot, as it's lightweight and easy to store and transport in its own carry bag.
 Parents noted that this allowed them to keep the cot downstairs and carry it upstairs when they went to bed, making it a more versatile option.
 Plus, with four tilting options when not attached to the bed, you can change the position to soothe indigestion and tummy discomfort, enhancing your baby's comfort throughout the night.